 If your hiring team’s idea of a MOPs VP or Director resembles an “upgraded” platform admin role, encourage them to reflect on other leadership positions in the company.
 Do any other senior roles have a comparable share of tactical responsibilities?

 Probably not, because a 50/50 split between tactical and strategic projects is simply ill-fitting for a leadership position.
 In a marketplace where the demand for high-level MOPs skills outstrips the supply, it’s unrealistic to attract and retain good candidates with roles that don’t play to their strengths or career goals.

-The COVID-19 pandemic has accelerated digital transformation in many businesses.
-To stay resilient and competitive, companies race against the clock to hire candidates with the digital prowess to optimize their technology and data.
-The urgency for MOPs skills has increased in kind, and we’re seeing companies bump up middle management MOPs roles to leadership status and pitch them to candidates with around 5-10 years of experience.
+The COVID-19 pandemic accelerated digital transformation in many businesses.
+To stay resilient and competitive, companies raced against the clock to hire candidates with the digital prowess to optimize their technology and data.
+The urgency for MOPs skills increased in kind.
+Companies bumped up middle management marketing operations roles to leadership status and pitched them to candidates with around 5-10 years of experience.